Image Tools

 By Emmanuel Nyoni ยท 7 min read ยท Updated April 2026

-Resizing images is one of the most common tasks for anyone running a website, social media account, or online shop.
-Yet most people use bloated software or upload their photos to unknown servers.
-This guide shows you how to resize images to exact dimensions for any platform โ€” entirely in your browser, for free.
+Resizing images is something you end up doing constantly if you run a website, post on social media, or sell anything online.
+Most free tools either install unwanted software or upload your photos to servers you've never heard of.
+This guide shows you how to resize images to exact dimensions for any platform, entirely in your browser, for free.

 Every digital platform has optimal image dimensions.
-Using the wrong size causes problems: images that are too large slow down your website and waste mobile data; images that are too small look pixelated and unprofessional; images with the wrong aspect ratio get stretched or cropped by the platform automatically โ€” often at the worst possible point.
+Using the wrong size causes problems: images that are too large slow down your website and waste mobile data; images that are too small look pixelated and unprofessional; images with the wrong aspect ratio get stretched or cropped by the platform automatically, often at the worst possible point.

 In South Africa, where many users are on mobile data, page speed is especially important.
-Google's Core Web Vitals โ€” which directly affect your search ranking โ€” heavily penalise pages with oversized images.
+Google's Core Web Vitals, which directly affect your search ranking, heavily penalise pages with oversized images.
 A 5 MB product photo that should be 200 KB can cost you both customers and rankings.

 PlatformRecommended SizeFormat